felixlu/awesome-stars/topics.md

 ## ai-agents

+- [happier-dev/happier](https://github.com/happier-dev/happier) - Web, Desktop & Mobile client for Codex, Claude Code, OpenCode, Kimi, Augment Code, Qwen, fully end-to-end encrypted
 - [nexscope-ai/eCommerce-Skills](https://github.com/nexscope-ai/eCommerce-Skills) - E-commerce skills for AI agents — product research, marketing automation, supply chain optimization, and business analytics for online sellers across Amazon, Shopify, Etsy, TikTok Shop, and all platfo
 - [nexscope-ai/Amazon-Skills](https://github.com/nexscope-ai/Amazon-Skills) - Free AI agent skills for Amazon sellers—  keyword research, competitor analysis, listing audit & more.
 Works with OpenClaw, Claude Code, Cursor, Windsurf, Codex and any agent that supports the Skills
 - [affaan-m/everything-claude-code](https://github.com/affaan-m/everything-claude-code) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
 - [abhi1693/openclaw-mission-control](https://github.com/abhi1693/openclaw-mission-control) - AI Agent Orchestration Dashboard - Manage AI agents, assign tasks, and coordinate multi-agent collaboration via OpenClaw Gateway.
-- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses
 - [jackwener/OpenCLI](https://github.com/jackwener/OpenCLI) - Make Any Website & Tool Your CLI.
 A universal CLI Hub and AI-native runtime.
 Transform any website, Electron app, or local binary into a standardized command-line interface.
 Built for AI Agents to dis